What is the AI Act?

 The AI Act is slated to be implemented incrementally over time.
 Instead of a single official date, a series of dates will introduce various regulations and controls.

-The regulation is expected to be published in the Official Journal of the EU, marking its entry into force.
-This publication is anticipated to occur between May 2024 and July 2024.
-Following publication, the AI Act will become applicable 20 days later.
-Therefore, it is expected to be officially enforced between late 2024 and the summer of 2027.
+The regulation was published in the Official Journal of the European Union on 12 July 2024 and entered into force on 1 August 2024.
+This means that the AI Act is now part of the EU legal order, but it does not mean that the provisions of the AI Act are applicable.
 The EU will over the course of the years ensure the development and adoption of secondary legislation and guidelines that must be implemented by organisations and public authorities in the member states.

 AI System definition